 Nicknamed the “Pearl of the Adriatic”, Dubrovnik was previously a port for naval merchants.
-Today, visitors come here to holiday and to see the wonderfully intact city walls that encase the Old Town.
-Walk the perimeter of the city walls, taste traditional seafood dishes, hike to the top of Srd mountain and kayak on the calm waters of the Adriatic Sea.
+A mere 48 hours in Dubrovnik will see you walk the perimeter of the city walls, taste traditional seafood dishes, hike to the top of Srd mountain and kayak on the calm waters of the Adriatic Sea.
 Don’t despair if you’re not a Game of Thrones fan (although shame on you).
 You’ll (unknowingly) walk through King’s Landing and delight in getting lost among the limestone alleyways, marvelling at the preservation of the fortifications and architecture.
 Visitor numbers keep going up and up and it’s of no surprise.
 The beauty and charm of this ancient city will have you wishing that you had a kingdom of your own.

 WHAT TO SEE & DO

 Walk the City Walls

 Dubrovnik’s ancient city walls are a renowned feature of the city and a must-do for first-time visitors.
 The medieval walls run uninterrupted around the city for almost two kilometres and include a complex system of forts, bastions and towers.
 Systematically constructed to avert enemy attacks, the defensive walls have been skillfully preserved throughout history.
 From atop the walls, there are magnificent views over the terracotta rooftops and the Adriatic Sea.
 Allow approximately two hours to complete the circuit at a steady pace and for taking photos.
 Entrance is 150 kuna per adult.